craigmdavidson/minimalisp/README.md

 # Minimalisp

-With Minimalisp, instead of looking like [this](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), your Java FizzBuzz can be:
+With Minimalisp, instead of looking like [this](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), you can write a FizzBuzz like this:

 ```java